codenswan/12-MySQL-Employee-Tracker/README.md

 * [Questions](#Questions)

 ## Description:
-This is command-line application that uses inquirer to generate a readme file.
+This application is staff database used to track employees, departments and roles.

 ## Installation:
 Don't forget to run the following command in order to install dependencies.